 - The sort of product you are selling (digital, physical, etc.).

-- The type of payment you are taking, such as one-off or subscription.
+- The type of payment you are taking, such as one-time fee or a premium subscription plan.

-- Any ‘bump’ upsell you want to include in the checkout process.
+- Any ‘bump’ upsell you want to include in the shopping cart builder.

 - The payment processor you have chosen to use.